 So far everyone who has tried it said they loved it.
 WE loved it.
 All of us, including the kid who doesn’t like chocolate in my house. (weirdo!)
 This is always a good thing.
 Pretty sure it will be making an appearance on our Easter table this year.

-- 2 sticks (8 Tablespoons) of unsalted butter, cut into pieces
+- 8 Tablespoons of unsalted butter, cut into pieces

 - 8 large eggs

 - 1 pound (16oz) of semisweet chocolate, coarsely chopped

 - Adjust your oven rack to lower middle position and heat oven to 325 degrees.
 This is important so the top or bottom doesn't overcook.

 - Line the bottom of an 8-inch springform pan with parchment paper and grease pan sides.
 While the original recipe calls for lining it with parchment paper, I actually did not use the paper, I just greased the pan REALLY well.